-- 6.4.1 When a team member is alleged to have perpetrated violence (whether that be physical or sexual) within the bounds of the workplace the Executive Manager People, Culture and Safety is to be notified.
-All allegations of sexual and physical assault within the bounds of the workplace should be immediately referred to the police without internal investigation.
-Other non-criminal allegations should be investigated internally by the Head of People Capability and Shared Services. - 6.4.2 Depending on the severity of the incident, several options can be taken against the perpetrator: - First and final warning. - Mandatory counselling. - Placed on a work performance management plan. - Instant dismissal.
+- When a team member is alleged to have perpetrated violence (whether that be physical or sexual) within the bounds of the workplace the Executive Manager People, Culture and Safety is to be notified.
+All allegations of sexual assault within the bounds of the workplace should be immediately referred to the police without internal investigation.
+Other non-criminal allegations should be investigated internally by the Senior HR Business Partner and Projects Lead, working with the relevant Business Unit HR Business Partner. - 6.4.2 Depending on the severity of the incident, several options can be taken against the perpetrator: - first and final warning - mandatory counselling - placed on a work performance management plan - instant dismissal.